amlanuet/P5js/README.md

 ## A Star Pathfinding Algorithm

-Attempt at implementation of the A* pathfinding algorithm to find the optimal path between two points in a 2D grid
+Attempt at implementation of the A* pathfinding algorithm to find the optimal path between two points in a 2D grid.

 ## Cube Wave by Bees and Bombs

-Attempt recreate a 3D @beesandbombs GIF with p5.js and the WebGL renderer
+Attempt recreate a 3D @beesandbombs GIF with p5.js and the WebGL renderer.

 ## Fractal Trees - Recursive

-Attempt at implement fractal trees with recursion in p5.js
+Attempt at implement fractal trees with recursion in p5.js.

-## Maze Generator
+## Maze Generator\

+Using a stack and generating a maze using the Depth-First Search and Recursive algorithm.

 ## Snowfall

+Attempt to create a snowfall simulation using p5.js, sprite sheets and Perlin noise wind

 ## Sudo Hilbert Curve

+I attempt to animate the path of the classic "space filling curve" known as the Hilbert Curve.

 ## The Binary Search Tree (console only)

+Here I attempt to implement a classic data structure: The Binary Search Tree.

 ## p5.js